Hosa Belaku: Plot

 Ravi (Rajkumar) works in Delhi.
-He goes to Mysore to spend time with his sister and her family, which comprises her husband (Ashwath), a college-going daughter Nagaveni(Shobha), a young son(Master Lohith), and a step-daughter Vatsala (Sarita).
-Being a typical stepmother, the sister ill treats Vatsala all the time much to the dismay of Ravi.
+He goes to Mysore to spend time with his sister and her family, which comprises her husband (Ashwath), a college-going daughter Nagaveni (Shobha), a young son (Master Lohith) and a step-daughter Vatsala (Sarita).
+Being a typical step-mother, the sister ill treats Vatsala all the time much to the dismay of Ravi.
 He tries to lessen Vatsala's troubles by pretending to help his sister and obtains her consent to send Vatsala to college.
 Vatsala and Ravi slowly fall in love.

-Back in Delhi, Ravi's boss's daughter has fallen in love with him.
-Since he loves Vatsala, Ravi resigns from his job and relocates to Mysore.
-And finds that his sister and brother-in-law have agreed to marry off Vatsala to someone else without her consent.
-When the sister learns that Vatsala and Ravi are in love, she forces Vatsala to reject Ravi by blackmailing her that she'll set herself on fire.
-She wants her daughter Nagaveni to marry Ravi instead.
-Ravi is dejected due to Vatsala's refusal to marry him, meets with an accident, and becomes blind.
-Nagaveni now refuses to marry the blind Ravi.
+Back in Delhi, Ravi's boss's daughter (Mamatha Rao) has fallen in love with him.
+Realizing he loves Vatsala Ravi resigns from his job and relocates to Mysore.
+When the sister learns that Vatsala and Ravi are in love, she blackmails Vatsala and forces her to reject Ravi so that Nagaveni can marry Ravi instead.
+When a dejected Ravi meets with an accident, and becomes blind Nagaveni refuses to marry him.
+Vatsala's marriage has been arranged against her consent.
 The succeeding events lead to a happy ending.